rbrtjwrk/scopus_harvester/README.md

 ```

-If you want to harvest all Scopus sources at once, you may encounter API limits, therefore it is advisable to dowload the data in batches.
+If you want to harvest all Scopus indexed serial titles at once, you may encounter API limits, therefore it is advisable to download the data in batches.
 E.g. harvest data in batches per subject area/subject area code:

 ```
 >>> import pandas as pd